Existence of equivariant models of spherical varieties and other G-varieties: Introduction

-We consider also the case when $k_0$ is a number field.
-For a horospherical homogeneous space of an absolutely simple $k_0$-group $G_0$ over a number field $k_0$, we prove a local-global principle for the condition $\vk_*(t(G_0))=1$; see Proposition \ref{p:number-HP}.
+In the case when $G$ is a simply connected simple $k$-group, and $k_0$ is a {\em local} field (that is, $\R$ or a $p$-adic field), using Tate duality, we write explicitly the cohomological condition $\vk_*(t(G_0))=1$ in Theorem \ref{t:sphfull'} (here $\vktil_*=\vk_*$); see Subsection \ref{ss:simple-R-p} and Theorem \ref{t:horo-types}.
+For a horospherical homogeneous space of a simply connected absolutely simple $k_0$-group $G_0$ over a {\em number field} $k_0$, we prove a local-global principle for the condition $\vk_*(t(G_0))=1$; see Theorem \ref{t:number-HP}. \end{subsec}

-\begin{subsec} We consider spherical embeddings.
-Let $G/H\into Y^e$ be a spherical embedding, that is, a $G$-equivariant open embedding of $G/H$ into a normal irreducible $G$-variety $Y^e$.
-With a spherical embedding $G/H\into Y^e$, the Luna-Vust theory \cite{lv83} associates its {\em colored fan} $\CF(Y^e)$, see \cite[Theorem~3.3]{kno91}, \cite[Theorem~15.4]{tim11}, \cite[Theorem~3.1.10]{per14}, or Subsection \ref{ss:emb-1} below.
-The following theorem gives necessary and sufficient conditions for the existence of a $G_0$-equivariant $k_0$-model of a spherical embedding $G/H\into Y^e$. \end{subsec}